simpixelated/simpixelated.com/README.md

-This is a work in progress rebuild of my blog at simpixelated.com.
-I am in the process of converting it from WordPress to a JavaScript based static site generator using React.js, Gatsby.js, and Markdown.
+This is the completely open source of my personal blog that lives at [simpixelated.com](https://simpixelated.com).
+This is a conversion from WordPress to a JavaScript based static site generator using React.js, Gatsby.js, and Markdown.

 [![Netlify Status](https://api.netlify.com/api/v1/badges/3afc92b8-982b-4986-91b4-eec61af3b2f3/deploy-status)](https://app.netlify.com/sites/simpixelated/deploys)

-### History

-Like many other developers struggling to find time to work on side projects, I've started but never finished refactoring my blog from WordPress to just about anything else, many times over the years.
-Here's just a few of the frameworks I've tried out:

-- React.js
-- Gatsby 1.0
-- Next.js 5.0
-- headless WordPress with custom static export
-- now back to Gatsby 2.x

 Built with: